 ABOUT SOUL SPA ALCHEMY

-Soul Spa Alchemy is a private, home based somatic practice in East London focused on nervous system regulation, embodied safety, and long term recovery from stress and burnout.
+Soul Spa Alchemy is a private, home based somatic practice in East London focused on nervous system regulation and long term recovery from chronic stress and burnout.

-My work supports women who function highly in daily life but feel depleted, tense, or disconnected within their own body.
-Sessions are designed to help the nervous system settle, release chronic holding patterns, and restore internal coherence over time.
+The work supports people who function well on the surface yet feel depleted, tense, or disconnected within their own body.
+Sessions are designed to help the nervous system settle out of prolonged alert and restore internal coherence over time.

 MY APPROACH